 Many prolific writers and storytellers have told Newfoundland’s past and present.
 There are also historical sources and contemporary analyses of Newfoundland Mi’kmaq.
 I have not included those here.

 These books are about specific family or community history.
 They have real names and details of family history as well as the history of areas in which Mi’kmaq people lived.
 The exceptions are those by Kevin Major, Horwood and Butts, Erin Sharpe, Percy Janes, and Barbara Rieti.
-You may not think of Major’s book when you think “history”, and it’s worth reading.
+You may not think of Major’s book when you think “history”, but it’s well worth reading.
 Horwood and Butts’ book tells about the pirate Peter Easton in Newfoundland.
 Sharpe’s article, through the eyes of one young woman, gives the reasons why people track their Mi’kmaq ancestry.
 Percy Janes’ novel beautifully presents place; Corner Brook in the first half of the 20th century.
 Rieti studies witchcraft beliefs in all of Newfoundland, but includes Mi’kmaq people and areas.

 Please let me know if you know of a book that should be here.
 The titles below are links to find them.
 If you buy from Amazon, doing so through my links (or ‘Search Amazon’ box in right sidebar) means a fraction of every sale goes to me.
 For that, I am most appreciative.